- Apply to UW

-University of Wyoming students have elected Jason Wilkins, a current sophomore in social studies education, from Cheyenne, as the president of the Associated Students of UW (ASUW).
+University of Wyoming students have elected Riley Talamantes, a current junior in political science, from Whittier, Calif., as the president of the Associated Students of UW (ASUW).

-Wilkins will preside over the student government that oversees a budget of more than $1 million, including funding for a variety of student programs.
-He also will serve as an ex-officio member of the UW Board of Trustees.
+Talamantes will preside over the student government that oversees a budget of more than $1 million, including funding for a variety of student programs.
+She also will serve as an ex-officio member of the UW Board of Trustees.

 UW students also elected ASUW senators, who serve on various committees and represent their colleges in budgetary and policy matters affecting all UW students.